shehan404/Sorting_algorithms/README.md

 Sorting algorithms are used for rearranging items in an array or a list.
 Selection Sort, Bubble Sort, Insertion Sort, Merge Sort, Quick Sort, Heap Sort, Counting Sort, Radix Sort are popular sorting algorithms.

-In this repository above sorting algorithms have been implemented using python.
+In this repository above sorting algorithms have been implemented using python to output the **ascending order**.

 ## 1. Bubble Sort